-The school is committed to providing a caring, friendly and safe environment for all of our pupils so that they can learn in a relaxed and secure atmosphere.
+The school is committed to providing a caring, friendly and safe environment for all of our children and young people so that they can learn in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable at our school.
-If bullying does occur, all pupils should be able to tell someone and know that incidents will be dealt with promptly and effectively.
+If bullying does occur, all children and young people should be able to tell someone and know that incidents will be dealt with promptly and effectively.
 We are a telling school.
 This means that anyone who knows that bullying is happening is expected to tell the staff.